 It also happens to be considered both one of the most luxurious and best bargains in the Seattle area…ideal for getting your workout in and then unwinding after a long day of presentations.

-The Elysian is famous among Chicagoans and visitors alike for its courteous service and relaxing rooms.
+The Waldorf Astoria Hotel is famous among Chicagoans and visitors alike for its courteous service and relaxing rooms.
 Lesser known is its full spa and fitness facilities that practically turn the hotel into a combination gym and day spa.

-In addition to a fully appointed health club and fitness facilites, you’ll find some of the best massage in the city and steam rooms and saunas to relax sore muscles, whether sore from your routine or just tense from too much PowerPoint.
+In addition to a fully appointed health club and fitness facilities, you’ll find some of the best massages in the city and even an indoor lap pool.

-Located in the center of the Heart of the South, the Mansion on PeachTree isn’t just one of Atlanta’s best hotels: it’s perfect to keep yourself in shape.
+Located in the center of the Heart of the South, the Waldorf Astoria isn’t just one of Atlanta’s best hotels: it’s perfect to keep yourself in shape.
 Of particular note to swimmers is the indoor pool; considering the climate, most pools are outdoors, but this one will let you keep up your laps rain or shine.

-For athletes of other types, there’s the fitness facilities, which stay on top of fashion trends and let you get your exercise in any way you want it.
+For athletes of other types, there are the fitness facilities, which stay on top of fashion trends and let you get your exercise in any way you want it.

 The Jefferson, Washington, DC